XCZchaos/python-implementation-of-motion-imagination-classification/ML-MI/Readme.md

 This experiment adopts the MNE and sklearn modules in python

-And some of my notes from BCI learning are uploaded here, but the notes are in Chinese

 One of the files named EEG_MI_ML is a simple experiment of motion imaging left-handed and right-handed binary classification.
 The experiment involves filtering processing, CSP and LDA, and the mat files related to the experiment are also uploaded